blueSparrow2000/blackout_deathmatch/README.md

 - Inventory selection show up
 - Gun recoil effect
 - Consumables and placeable as a held item (draw when holding them!)
-- reacon (shows location of enemy in the map & direction for 1 seconds)
+- SONA (shows location of enemy in the map & direction for 1 seconds)
 - smarter AI (zombies shoots projectiles)